Find Me On

 Arugula Pesto & Egg Bruschette

 Enjoy the yin yang both in color and flavor — gentle farm eggs top the alert taste of arugula pesto.
 You can often find local eggs in the usual spots, like your local coop, farm stand or farmers market.
 Look in unlikely places too.
 I’ve spotted them in a bookstore and gas station.
-These organic eggs were a happy surprise from my tiny town store, the Public Market, in West Stockbridge.
+These local eggs were a happy surprise from my walk-away store, Serio’s Market in Northampton.

 2 hard-boiled eggs, peeled